eva-org/eva-core/README.md

-# eva
+# Eva
 Launcher for all plantforms, an alternative to Alfred and Wox.